Medically Led Sessions

-A wealth of effective and approved PH medications are currently available to PH patients, and new medications are on the way.
-For patients already on a medication, there may be a reason to switch to another medication, such as failure to improve, side effects or the complex nature of some medications.
-In this session, we will explore and discuss questions around the issue of switching between PH medications.
+A wealth of effective and approved pulmonary hypertension medications are currently available to PH patients, but there are sometimes reasons to switch medications, such as failure to improve, side effects or the complex nature of some medications.
+In this session, the panel will explore and discuss the process of switching PH medications.

-Treatment options for pulmonary hypertension have dramatically expanded with the availability of multiple medications.
-If one treatment is good, are two better?
-When should medication be adjusted or switched, and what evidence is available to guide therapy?
-This session will focus on the rationale for combination therapy and review results of studies of combination therapy.
+Treatment options for pulmonary arterial hypertension have dramatically expanded with the availability of multiple medications.
+This session will focus on the rationale for combination therapy, including how and when PH specialists may choose to adjust or switch treatments, and review results of studies on combination therapy.

-Prostacyclins (epoprostenol, treprostinil) are among the most potent and effective therapies for patients with advanced pulmonary arterial hypertension.
-However, there are side-effects and complications of these therapies due to their unique delivery systems.
-This session will review the data with the multiple infused prostacyclins currently available, focusing on patient selection and management of side effects and complications.
+Prostacylins (epoprostenol, treprostinil) are among the most potent and effective therapies for patients with advanced pulmonary arterial hypertension.
+However, use of these therapies is complicated due to their unique delivery systems.
+This session will review data on currently available infused prostacylins, including side effects and complications patients may face.

 Inhaled Therapies for PAH

-This session will review the who, when and what procedure for lung transplant in the setting of PH.
+This session will provide an overview of lung transplant in the setting of pulmonary hypertension.
 The updated lung allocation scoring system for transplant will be discussed, along with atrial septostomy and thromboendarterectomy.

 Back to top of page